Categorical symmetry and non-invertible anomaly in symmetry-breaking and topological phase transitions: Introduction

-The symmetry breaking phase has ground states labeled by the group elements $g\in G$, $|\Psi_g\>$, that is not invariant under the symmetry transformation: $U_h |\Psi_g\>=|\Psi_{hg}\>$.
+The symmetry breaking phase has ground states labeled by the group elements $g\in G$, $|\Psi_g\>$, that is not invariant under the symmetry transformation: $U_h |\Psi_g\>=|\Psi_{hg}\>,\ g,h \in G$.
 We can always consider a symmetrized ground state $|\Psi_0\> =\sum_g |\Psi_g\>$ that is invariant under the symmetry transformation: $U_h |\Psi_0\>=|\Psi_0\>$.
-The symmetry breaking phase has domain wall excitations that have a codimension 1.
-(We also only consider the symmetrized states with domain walls.)
-Thus domain walls can also fuse in a non-trivial way, which form a fusion higher category $\cR_w$ (see \Ref{KLTW} and Appendix \ref{cat}).
-The non-trivial fusion also leads to a ``conservation'' of domain-wall excitations. \Ref{KLTW} conjectured that there is a generalization of Tannaka theorem: the fusion category $\cR_w$ completely characterize an \emph{algebraic higher symmetry}, or more precisely an \emph{algebraic $(d-1)$-symmetry} \cite{KLTW}.
-(In a special case when the symmetry group is Abelian, such an algebraic $(d-1)$-symmetry is a \emph{$(d-1)$-symmetry} described by a higher group.)
-Thus the symmetry breaking phase has such an algebraic $(d-1)$-symmetry.
-Since the critical point touches the symmetry breaking phase, the critical point also has the algebraic $(d-1)$-symmetry.
+The symmetry breaking phase has domain wall excitations and we only consider the symmetrized states with domain walls.
+The domain walls can also fuse in a non-trivial way, which form a local fusion $n$-category, denoted by $n\Vec_G$ (see \Ref{KZ200308898,KZ200514178} and Appendix \ref{cat}).
+The non-trivial fusion also leads to a ``conservation'' of domain-wall excitations.

-\emph{Algebraic higher symmetry} is a notion introduced in \Ref{KLTW}, which generalizes the notion of higher form symmetry \cite{KT13094721,GW14125148,TK151102929,CT171104186,KR180505367,L180207747,W181202517,WW181211955,WW181211967} (or higher symmetry \cite{K032,W0303,LW0316,NOc0605316,NOc0702377,Y10074601,B11072707}).\footnote{Higher form symmetry and higher symmetry are similar.
-They have only a small difference: The action of higher form symmetry becomes identity when acts on contractable closed subspaces, while the action of higher symmetry may not be identity when acts on contractable closed subspaces.
-Higher symmetry is a symmetry in a lattice model.
-Higher symmetry reduces to higher form symmetry in gapped ground state subspaces (\ie in low energy effective topological quantum field theory).} Higher symmetry is described by higher group, while algebraic higher symmetry is beyond higher group.
-The charged excitations (the charge objects) of an algebraic higher symmetry is in general characterized by a \emph{local fusion higher category} (see \Ref{KLTW} and Appendix \ref{cat}).